-Limitation of the right to transfer or to register shares and of the right to vote

-The "one share = one vote" principle may sometimes run counter to the long-term interests of the company and its stakeholders.
-In fact, given the low participation of shareholders at general meetings, it is often sufficient for a shareholder (or a group of shareholders) to acquire around 20% of the share capital to take control of the vote and impose his (their) decisions.
+Limitation of the right to transfer or to register shares and of the right to vote participation of shareholders at general meetings, it is often sufficient for a shareholder (or a group of shareholders) to acquire around 20% of the share capital to take control of the vote and impose his (their) decisions.
 In such cases, voting rights restrictions can protect companies from attacks by opportunistic shareholders who want to outsource production, eliminate a competitor or dismantle the company.